Two sightseeing helicopter tours landed at the bottom of the Grand Canyon West

 Things to Do at the Grand Canyon North Rim

 If the call of the wild is what you look for in a vacation, then the Grand Canyon North Rim is for you!
-Open seasonally from Spring through Fall, hikes are the best things to do at the Grand Canyon North Rim.
-The North Rim offers breathtaking views of the Grand Canyon surrounded by the lush Ponderosa pines of the Kaibab Forest.
+Open seasonally from Spring through Fall, hiking is one of the best opportunities to experience at the Grand Canyon North Rim.
+The North Rim offers breathtaking views of the colossal rock walls while you’re surrounded by the lush Ponderosa pines of the Kaibab Forest.
 If you're a true nature lover, the North Rim is the best way to see as much of the canyon as possible.

 • Bright Angel Point Trail: This easy, paved trail starts at the North Rim Visitor Center and is just under a mile long.
 Due to the North Rim's elevation, you'll get a gorgeous downward view of the Grand Canyon South!